 - A. Be aware of what you post online.
 Social media venues are public.
 What you contribute leaves a digital footprint for all to see.
 Do not post anything you wouldn't want friends, students, parents, teachers, or a future employer to see. - B. Follow the school's code of conduct when writing online.
 It is acceptable to disagree with the opinions of someone; however, do it in a respectful way.
 Make sure that criticism is constructive and not hurtful.
 What is inappropriate in the classroom is inappropriate online. - C. Be safe online.
 Never give out personal information, including, but not limited to, last names, phone numbers, addresses, exact birthdays, and pictures.
 Do not share your password with anyone besides your teachers and parents. - D. Linking to other websites to support your thoughts and ideas is recommended.
 However, be sure to read the entire article prior to linking to ensure that all information is appropriate for a school setting. - E. Do your own work.
 Do not use other people's intellectual property without their permission.
 It is a violation of copyright law to copy and paste other's thoughts.
 When paraphrasing idea(s) from someone else, be sure to cite your source with the URL.
-It is good practice to hyperlink to your sources. - F. Be aware that pictures may also be protected under copyright laws.
+It is good practice to hyperlink to your sources. - 1.
+Artificial Intelligence is now commonplace.
+Remember that copying from AI software is also Plagiarism.
+Artificial Intelligence is a tool that can be used to enhance your skills, but be sure to use AI carefully; double check its information, do not copy directly from the software, and make sure your ideas are your own! - F. Be aware that pictures may also be protected under copyright laws.
 Verify you have permission to use the image or it is under Creative Commons attribution. - G. How you represent yourself online is an extension of yourself.
 Do not misrepresent yourself by using another's identity. - H. Blog and wiki posts should be well written.
 Follow writing conventions including proper grammar, capitalization, and punctuation.
 If you edit the work of someone else, be sure it is in the spirit of improving the writing. - I. If you run across inappropriate material that makes you feel uncomfortable, or is not respectful, tell your teacher right away. - J. Students who do not abide by these terms and conditions may lose their opportunity to take part in the project and/or access to future use of online tools. - K. Failure to adhere to these guidelines will result in disciplinary action as referenced in the code of conduct.